AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

 <a name="Overview"></a>
 ## Overview ##

-UWP apps may run on a number of device families that differ significantly in screen size and features.
+**Universal Windows Platform** (UWP) apps may run on a number of device families that differ significantly in screen size and features.
 To give a great user experience on all devices, the design must adapt to the device.
 An adaptive UI can detect information about the device it is running on and deliver a layout based on the characteristics of that device.

 An adaptive UI differs from a responsive UI, because it can deliver an individualized layout for each device family or screen size snap point.
 A responsive UI typically takes a single, flexible design and displays it gracefully on all devices.
 One drawback to responsive UI can be a slower load time – elements are loaded for all devices and resolutions even though they may not be needed.